Community Guided Planning and Zoning (Prospective Zoning)

 Regional Land Use Planning Process

-Northern Maine Development Commission (NMDC) will be holding the next Community Guided Planning and Zoning meeting on Wednesday March 19th at NMDC's Office in Caribou.
-For meeting agendas, minutes from past meetings, and other information about this regional land use planning process see NMDC's Community Guided Planning and Zoning webpage.
+Northern Maine Development Commission (NMDC) will be holding the first Community Guided Planning and Zoning meeting on Wednesday October 23rd from 9AM to noon at NMDC's Office in Caribou.
+The following is the proposed agenda:

-If you have any questions regarding upcoming meetings contact Jay Kamm at (207) 498-8736 or by email email@example.com.
+If you have any questions regarding this meeting contact Jay Kamm at 498-8736 or email firstname.lastname@example.org.

 Community Guided Planning & Zoning Information